jainish2001/PECN-CMS/README.md

 Option 5: Exit the application.

-Troubleshooting
-"ModuleNotFoundError": Ensure all required modules are installed and located in the same directory as the script, or within your Python environment.

-PyInstaller Errors: If PyInstaller fails to locate modules, try using the --add-data flag to include external files.

-Contributing
-If you would like to contribute to this project, please fork the repository and submit a pull request.
-Ensure your contributions are well-tested and documented.

-How to contribute:
-Fork the repository.

-Create a new feature branch.

-Make your changes and commit them.

-Open a pull request describing your changes.
+---

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

-markdown
-Copy

 ---